ThorbjoernSchulz/i3lock-fancy-rapid/README.md

 A fork of `i3lock-fancy-rapid`:
 A faster implementation of [i3lock-fancy](https://github.com/meskarune/i3lock-fancy).
 It is blazing fast and provides a fully configurable box blur.
 It uses linear-time box blur and accelerates using OpenMP.
+---

-Compared to the original, it offers overlay pngs and decouples the image generation from i3lock.
+Compared to the original, this fork offers overlay pngs and decouples the image generation from i3lock.
 Also error messages are propagated through `notify-send` because we usually don't run this in a terminal.